UoA-eResearch/resbaz-2024-containers/hands-on.md

-  kill       # Kill one or more running containers exec       # Execute a command in a running container pull       # Download an image from a registry image      # Operations with images cp         # Copy files/folders between a container and the local filesystem logs       # Fetch the logs of a container
+  kill       # Kill one or more running containers exec       # Execute a command in a running container pull       # Download an image from a registry push       # Upload an image to a registry image      # Operations with images cp         # Copy files/folders between a container and the local filesystem logs       # Fetch the logs of a container